FredHutch/workflow-template-nextflow/README.md

 - `modules/`: Contains all of the sub-workflows which are used to organize large chunks of analysis
 - `templates/`: Contains all of the code which is executed in each individual step of the workflow

+To help you get up and running with this structure, download the minimal template directory provided in the zip archive `templates/template_workflow.zip`.

 ## Parameter Inheritance

 When running a workflow you can tell it what to do by passing in parameters with